Digital Spaces

 VR Headset Onboarding

-Kelman personally visited each library on the tour — training staff on how to operate the VR headsets and guiding audiences through the licensed content.
-The aim was confident, consistent delivery at every venue, with no technical friction between the technology and the public it was serving.
+Kelman visited each library on the tour — supporting staff on how to operate the VR headsets and guiding them through the licensed content.

 VR180 Masterclasses